Tyler O'Neill Preview, Player Props: Cardinals vs. Orioles

 Tyler O'Neill At The Plate

-- O'Neill has picked up a hit in 42 of 65 games this season, with multiple hits 10 times.
+- O'Neill has picked up a hit in 64.6% of his 65 games this year, with more than one hit in 15.4% of those games.

 - O'Neill has driven home a run in 14 games this season (21.5%), including more than one RBI in 7.7% of his games and producing three or more of his team's runs on two occasions..